hardhackerlabs/oh-my-nvim/README.md

 #### Install LSP Server

-Use command `:LspInstall` to download and install a server, .e.g `:LspInstall rust-analyzer`.
+Use command `:LspInstall` to download and install a server, e.g. `:LspInstall rust-analyzer`.

 #### Install TreeSitter Parser

-Use command `:TSInstall` to download and install a parser, .e.g `:TSInstall rust`.
+Use command `:TSInstall` to download and install a parser, e.g. `:TSInstall rust`.

 ## ⌨️  Shortcut Keys